-Join David Rivers for an in-depth discussion in this video Inserting video, part of Up and Running with Articulate Storyline 2.
+Join David Rivers for an in-depth discussion in this video Inserting video, part of Learning Articulate Storyline 2.

 - Audio is not the only media you can bring into a Storyline 2 project, you can also work with video.
 Could be a video file you already have, or if you have a webcam connected to your computer you can even record your own video on the fly, just like we did with our recorded narration.
 Let's take a look at how to insert video into our New Employee Orientation project.
 Orientation0404, if you're getting caught up.
 We're gonna change scenes here, let's click the drop down here at the very top and select Marketing.